Sioux City Schools to schedule May 'virtual' commencement for graduating seniors

 The virtual commencement will be in addition to in-person graduation ceremonies that are tentatively planned this summer, when safety concerns for large gatherings have been lifted.

-"I respect our seniors in the class of 2020 as they have continually show their ability to overcome adversity," Gausman said.
+"I respect our seniors in the class of 2020 as they have continually shown their ability to overcome adversity," Gausman said in the letter.
 "Your bright future will be evidence of your resilience."

 Concerned about COVID-19?